Minnesota Wildflowers

 Detailed Information

-[photo of flower] Reddish-purple flower head 1½ to 2 inches across, solitary or a few clustered at the end of branching stems.
+[photo of flower] Reddish-purple flower head 1½ to 2 inches across, solitary or a few clustered at the ends of branching stems.
 The bracts are narrow and spreading, tipped with short spines.

 [photo of leaves] Leaves are 3 to 6 inches long and up to 2 inches wide, alternately attached, hairy on the upper surface and around the edges, and woolly on the underside.
-Each leaf has 3 or more narrow lobes with a ½-inch long sharp yellowish spine at the tip of each lobe.
-The main stem is hairy and covered with small leafy spine-tipped “wings”.
+Each leaf has 3 or more narrow lobes, with a ½-inch long sharp, yellowish spine at the tip of each lobe.

-[photo of seed] Like other thistles, the seeds have plumes to carry them off in the wind.
+[photo of seed] Like other thistles, the seeds have plumes of long white hairs to carry them off in the wind.

 Notes: